-Step 2 calculates emissions from new trips generated. • # Trips/Day (1-way) new trips to access transit • Step 2-Column A, Use survey data or, if none, a default is 50% of # Trips/Day Eliminated (Step 1-Column A) • Days/Yr new trips • Enter in Step 2-Column B, same # as in Step 1-Column B. When possible, emissions from shuttle vehicles should be based on the vehicle engine Executive Order.
-County Program Manager should consult with Air District staff for guidance. • Trip Length (1-way) new trips.
-Average trip length of shuttle passengers that drive from home to the BART/Caltrain station. • Enter in Step 2-Column C, a survey-based distance, or, if no survey, default is 3 miles for home-to-rail trips.
-For vans and shuttle vehicles 14,000 lbs. and lighter, use Step 3A. • # Vehicles, Model Year: Number of vehicles with same model year • Step 3A - Column A, no default. • Emission Std.: Emission Standard from list provided. • 3A - Column B, no default. • Vehicle GVW: Weight Class from list provided. • 3A Column C, no default. • ROG, NO x , Exhaust PM 10 , and Total PM 10 Factors: enter factor from appropriate table provided on Emission Factors tab-CARB Table 2 for vehicles model year 2004 and after, or CARB Table 7 for model years 1995-2003. • 3A Column D through G, no default • CO 2 Factor: enter factor from CO 2 Table for Light- and Light Heavy-Duty Shuttles, on Emission Factors tab. • 3A Column H, no default. • Total annual VMT = [length of shuttle/van trip (one-way)] X [# one-way trips per day] X [# days of service per year].
-For all vehicles listed in Step 3A. • 3A Column I, no default.
-For buses, use Step 3B.
+and i rogram tranager i and Experiature i ian Guidance i i E 2021 Trip Length (1-way) eliminated trips.Average trip length that will beeliminated due to shuttle passengerstaking train/ferry in conjunction withthe shuttle.
+Enter in Step 1-Column C, a survey-based distance, or, if no survey, 16 miles for shuttles and 35 miles for vanpools Trips/Day (1-way) new trips to access transit Step 2-Column A, Use survey data or, if none, a default is 50% of # Trips/Day Eliminated (Step 1-Column A) Days/Yr new trips Enter in Step 2-Column B, same # as in Step 1-Column B. Trip Length (1-way) new trips.
+Average trip length of shuttle passengers that drive from home to the BART/Caltrain station.
+Enter in Step 2-Column C, a survey-based distance, or, if no survey, default is 3 miles for home-to-rail trips. vehicles should be based on the vehicle engine Executive Order.
+County Program Manager should consult with Air District staff fo r guidance. ehicles 14,000 lbs. and lighter.
+Follow Step 3B for buses Vehicles, Model Year: Number of Step 3A - Column A, no default. vehicles with same model year Emission Std.: Emission Standard from list provided.
+3A - Column B, no default.
+Vehicle GVW: Weight Class from list provided.
+3A Column C, no default.
+ROG, NO x , Exhaust PM 10 , and Total PM 10 Factors: enter factor from appropriate table provided on Emission Factors tab-CARB Table 2 for vehicles model year 2004 and after, or CARB Table 7 for model years 1995-2003.
+3A Column D through G, no default CO2 Factor: enter factor from CO 2 Table for Light- and Light Heavy-Duty Shuttles, on Emission Factors tab.
+3A Column H, no default.
+Total annual VMT = [length of shuttle/van trip (one-way)] X [# one- way trips per day] X [# days of service per year].
+For all vehicles listed in Step 3A.
+3A Column I, no default.
 If a vehicle does not match the factors provided, County Program Manager should consult with Air District staff.
-ROG, NO_x, Exhaust PM10, Other PM10 and CO2 Factors: enter factor from Emissions for Buses Table provided on Emission Factors tab.
-Step 3B: Columns D through H, no default.
-Note that Step 3B uses Other PM10, not Total PM10.
+ROG, NO x , Exhaust PM 10 , Other PM 10 Step 3B: Columns D through H, no default.
+Note that Step 3B uses Other PM 10 , not Total and CO 2 Factors: enter factor from PM 10 .